joeymeyer/JMAnimatedTextEntry/README.md

 ## License

-JMAniamtedTextEntry is available under the MIT license.
+JMAnimatedTextEntry is available under the MIT license.
 See the LICENSE file for more info.